Skip to main content

 END

-You can also create helper objects to look up long lists of values, such as match lists for the IN operator.
+Create custom helper objects to look up long lists of values, such as match lists for the IN operator.